What are Polymers?

 - Fibres: Strong, tough, high tensile strength and strong forces of interaction are present.
 For example, nylon -6, 6.

 - Thermoplastics: These have intermediate forces of attraction.
 For example, polyvinyl chloride.

 - Thermosetting polymers: These polymers greatly improve the material’s mechanical properties.
 It provides enhanced chemical and heat resistance.
 For example, phenolics, epoxies, and silicones.

 Structure of Polymers

-A few examples of a hydrocarbon backbone polymer are polypropylene, polybutylene, polystyrene.
-Also, there are polymers which instead of carbon have other elements in its backbone.
-For example, Nylon, which contains nitrogen atoms in the repeated unit backbone.
+A few examples of a hydrocarbon backbone polymer are polypropylene, polybutylene, and polystyrene.
+Also, there are polymers which, instead of carbon, have other elements in their backbone.
+For example, Nylon, contains nitrogen atoms in the repeated unit backbone.

 Types of Polymers

 On the basis of the type of the backbone chain, polymers can be divided into: